 As the 3D printing industry grows, it makes it even more interesting to use recycled materials.
 There are currently several machines on the market that recycle thermoplastics — such as the material from failed prototypes.
 Used plastic is selected, thoroughly cleaned and passed through a shredder into small pieces.
 All material goes through an extruder and there the new filament reappears!
 Recycled filament is even more durable, because it can be fully recycled.
 There are also companies who sell recycled filament if you are not into producing the recycled filament yourself.

-All of the above points out what makes 3D printing sustainable.
+All of the above points out what makes 3D printing sustainability even better then anything else.
 We can convincingly state that 3D printing technology does bring environmental benefits.

 This will changes the manufacturing processes in a way that is better for all ecological systems